carlu/LiverpoolLN2Autofill/README.md

 	* Plot total fill time for all historical fills.
 	* Send email success/fail messages for all autofills, attach plots.
 (Requires local sendmail functionality)
 	* Detect other fail conditions such as no response from Arduino and email warnings.
 * Python/Flask based testserver to serve dummy data while debugging.
+* HTML page with links to quickly issue commands to Arduino controller.

+## To Do

+* Fix timing from control server so fill initiates at fixed time rather than after fixed duration.
+Perhaps have either mode as an option.
+* When saving/reloading historical data, also save full list of ADC values for last fill so thery can be included on the plot for the first report email.
+* Change min-time/max-time/hold-time from definitions to variables in Arduino code.
+Allow them to be updated from the python script (loaded from config file) or web interface.

 ## Authors